csc-training/intro-to-dl/day2/README.md

 1. Edit and submit jobs:

-        nano keras-test.py  # or substitute with your favorite text editor sbatch run.sh keras-test.py  # when running during this course sbatch run-nores.sh keras-test.py  # when running later (no course reservation)
+        nano keras-test.py  # or substitute with your favorite text editor sbatch run.sh keras-test.py  # submits to slurm

    You can also specify additional command line arguments, e.g.

         sbatch run.sh keras-dvc-cnn-evaluate.py dvc-small-cnn.h5

-2. See the status of your jobs or the queue you are using:
+2. See the status of your jobs or the account you are using:

         squeue -l -u $USER
-        squeue -l -p gpu
+        squeue -l -A edu19.dlprace

 3. After the job has finished, examine the results: